Kingtechs/Kingtechs/contact.md

 title: "Contact"
 permalink: /contact/
 ---
-I’m always open to connecting with other IT and cybersecurity professionals, sharing ideas, or discussing new opportunities.
+I’m always open to connecting with other IT professionals, sharing ideas, or discussing new opportunities.
 Feel free to reach out through any of the following:

 <a href="https://linkedin.com/in/oscar-reyes-311a6336b/">